 - Implement strategies to minimize genetic drift

-- Find baseline phenotypic information about different inbred mouse strains before starting an experiment.
+- Discover where to find baseline phenotypic information about different inbred mouse strains before starting an experiment

 - Appraise current, relevant research highlights